datacarpentry/astronomy-python/_episodes/03-motion.md

 ![Scatter plot of coordinates of stars in selected region, showing tidal stream with equally proportioned axes.](../fig/03-motion_files/03-motion_plot_pm_selection.png)

-Before we go any further, let's put the code we wrote to make one of the panel figures into a function that we will use later when we build the full figure in episode 7.
-This will allow us to recreate this entire plot with a single line of code.
+Before we go any further, let's put the code we wrote to make one of the panel figures into a function that we will use in future episodes to recreate this entire plot with a single line of code.

 ~~~
 def plot_pm_selection(df):